-- The Home-Based Program consists of a weekly 90 minute home visit by a Parent Infant Education who supports the parents and child with information and activities on child development, parenting skills, nutrition and health.
-Socializations are offered. - The Center-Based Nurturing Rooms offer small groups of children of mixed ages (18 months through three years) opportunities for individualized development through primary care giving, one-on-one routines, and exploration of interesting, safe materials in a child-focused environment.
+- The Home-Based Program consists of a weekly 90-minute home visit by a Parent Infant Educator who supports the parents and child with information and activities on child development, parenting skills, nutrition and health.
+Socializations are offered twice a month at a nearby Astor center. - The Center-Based Nurturing Rooms offer small groups of children of mixed ages (18 months through three years) opportunities for individualized development through primary care giving, one-on-one routines, and exploration of interesting, safe materials in a child-focused environment.